 When consulting with your colorist or stylist, Danon suggests providing clear instructions to achieve the desired look.
 Mention that you prefer a high contrast and dimensional color, with darker roots melting into lighter pieces.
 Express your interest in maintaining a natural lowlight and a root that grows out seamlessly without a visible line of demarcation.
 Bringing three photos of dirty blondes that closely resemble your natural hair color and complexion will help you visualize the outcome accurately.
 Danon also advises discussing what you like and dislike about the reference photos.
 Aim for a highlight color about two levels lighter than your natural shade, with muted gold, beige, and mousy tones.

 Essential Aftercare and Product Recommendations

 Danon recommends using Color WowShampoo and Conditioner to ensure long-lasting and low-maintenance color Color Security.
 These products are specifically designed to maintain your color vibrancy.
-Following a proper hair care routine and using the recommended products can keep your dirty blonde balayage looking fresh and beautiful for an extended period.
+Following a proper hair care routine and using the recommended products can keep your balayage looking fresh and beautiful for an extended period.

 #1: Middle-Parted Muted Beige Blonde

 Try this muted beige-blonde color.
 This is a great option if you like ashy tones for your hair.
 It’s cool but still has subtle golden undertones.
 Add a middle part to this color for a sleek finish.

 #2: Rooty Dirty Blonde

 Are you a low-maintenance girl living in a high-maintenance world?
 A rooted dark blonde balayage is just what a low-maintenance girl needs!
 Having a rooted color lets you wait longer between appointments.
 It helps you keep the bright blonde ends you love without the regular upkeep.